StructuralGenomicsConsortium/CNP16-iminoquinone-SarsRdRp-mechanstic-study/README.md

 If this sounds interesting, and you agree to the simple [RULES](https://www.thesgc.org/sgc-open-chemistry-networks/terms-of-use), you can get started.
 The current activity is in the Issues, with progress summarised on the wiki.

+**If you're here in response to the reach-out that requested help with modeling the reaction, go [here](https://github.com/StructuralGenomicsConsortium/CNP16-iminoquinone-SarsRdRp-mechanstic-study/issues/8).**

 For answers to all the questions you have, go to the [FAQs](https://www.thesgc.org/sgc-open-chemistry-networks/faq).

 Everything is open, with all content governed by a CC-BY-4.0 licence.